Philip Rutnam

-After Rutnam resigned from the Government in February 2020, he began legal action against the Home Office for constructive dismissal.
+After Rutnam resigned from the Government in February 2020, he began legal action against the Home Office for constructive dismissal, making clear that before his dismissal he had raised serious concerns about Ministerial conduct towards staff.
 As a consequence of his statement, the Prime Minister asked the Independent Adviser on Ministers' Interests to investigate the conduct of the Home Secretary, Priti Patel, towards staff.
-The Adviser later found that she had breached the Ministerial Code.
+The Adviser later found that she had breached the Ministerial Code by bullying staff.
 The legal action was settled in March 2021 in a settlement worth approximately £376,000 including a contribution to Rutnam's legal costs of £30,000.